Camberwell Sports Ground: History

+Camberwell played its final VFA match at the ground on 19 August 1990, before withdrawing from the VFA shortly before the start of the 1991 season.
+When the club played three seasons in the Victorian Amateur Football Association (VAFA), it was based at Macleay Park in Balwyn North and Rathmines Road Reserve in Hawthorn East.

 In 2016, the CSG hosted two Women's Big Bash League (WBBL) matches, as the Melbourne Renegades could not play at Junction Oval because of its redevelopment.
-The Renegades also played the majority of its home matches in the 2017–18 season at the CSG.
+The Renegades also played the majority of its home matches during the 2017–18 season at the CSG.

+Both grandstands at Camberwell Sports Ground were upgraded in 2020.